pasqal-io/qadence-protocols/docs/measurements/index.md

 ## Getting shadows

-If we are interested in accessing the measurement data from shadows, we can access the measurement data via the `manager` attribute or simply pass `return_expectations=False` (a new round of measurements is performed and returned directly instead of computing expectation values) as follows:
+If we are interested in accessing the measurement data from shadows, we can access the measurement data via the `manager` attribute as follows:

 ```python exec="on" source="material-block" session="measurements" result="json"